pivotal/docs-platform-automation/docs/compatibility-and-versioning.md

 - the dependencies on the image intended to be used with our tasks
 - non-specified parameters (for instance, any env var used by a CLI we call but not specified as a parameter on the task)
-- properties specific to particular product or ops manager versions in config files (which are governed by the product being configured, not our tooling)
+- properties specific to particular product or Tanzu Operations Manager versions in config files (which are governed by the product being configured, not our tooling)
 - Versions of the included binaries.
   The _presence_ of those binaries are guaranteed, but the _versions_ are not.

 In general, if we make any change that we anticipate could not be consumed without manual changes, we consider it a breaking change, and increment the major version accordingly.